pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/AboutBluetoothCodeGenerator.md

 Says where to place the result of expanding a Type=list expansion

-### Trim=true|false (says whether to trim the CR off of the template)
+### Trim=true|false (d=false) says whether to trim the CR off of the template

+Sometimes the template expansion should include the CR at the and of the code block, and sometimes not.
+Use the Trim option to set the way you need it.
+The default is **false**, so it's often only applied when you need a Trim=true.

 ### Type=list Source=SOURCE

 The code will be created from a list of input data.
-For the Bluetooth devices, this can be the Services or Services.Characteristics or the Links values.
+For the Bluetooth devices, this can be the Services or Services/Characteristics or the Links values or several other speciality values.

 Macros created when expanding the list element: